|

 queries.
 Defaults to 1000 transactions.

-- Specify the varnishd working directory (also known as instance name) to
+- Specify the varnish working directory of the instance to attach to.
+See

 - -P <file>